July 28, 2017

 While we need to be careful and recognise the limitations of statistics like this, it does, along with other data, help us understand broad trends in drug use.

-The Australian Criminal Intelligence Commission (ACIC) reported that in 2015-16:
+The Australian Criminal Intelligence Commission (ACIC) reported that in 2015-16 there were a record:

 Waste water analysis undertaken in the last half of 2016 shows on average that cocaine consumption in Australia was noticeably lower than consumption levels of meth/amphetamine, but was consistently higher in capital city locations compared to regional locations.4